ToYoNiX/debian-project/README.md

+>Say, ˹O Prophet,˺ “Whether you conceal what is in your hearts or reveal it, it is known to Allah.
+For He knows whatever is in the heavens and whatever is on the earth.
+And Allah is Most Capable of everything.”
+Quran 3:29

 # Welcome To Debian-project
 - We created this project to make it easy for you to use Debian distro, and save effort and time
 - We will always update this repo with scripts, dotfiles, configs